gohugoio/hugo/docs/content/templates/views.md

 Hugo also has support for a default content template to be used in the event that a specific template has not been provided for that type.
-The default type works the same as the other types but the directory must be called "_default".
+The default type works the same as the other types, but the directory must be called "_default".
 Content views can also be defined in the "_default" directory.